melody-notpond/ilo-pali/README.md

             Metadata contains the size of the pointer.
 The kernel will share the pages necessary between processes.

+        - DATA - 3

+            Metadata contains the size of the data.
+The kernel will copy the required data between processes.
+Maximum is 1 page.

-    - `set_recv_handler(int (*handler)(pid_t source, int type, uint64_t data, uint64_t metadata)) -> int status`
+    - `recv(bool block, pid_t* pid, int* type, uint64_t* data, uint64_t* metadata) -> int status`

-        Sets the process's receive handler.
-Returns 0 on success, and 1 if the address is not in an allocated executable page.
-The receive handler may not interrupt interrupt handlers, but may interrupt all other process code.
+        Blocks until a message is received and deposits the data into the pointers provided.
+If block is false, then it immediately returns.
+Returns 0 if message was received and 1 if not.

     - `uart_write(size_t size, void* data) -> void`